jessbringlarsen/java-exploration/readme.md

-# Java 8 exploration
+# Java API exploration
-Project for experimenting with the new apis in Java 8.
+Project for experimenting with Java APIs.